flenniken/statictea/docs/functions.md

 # fun_sort_lsosl

 Sort a list of values of the same type.

-The values are ints, floats, or strings.
+* **list** — a list of values of the same type, either int, float or string

-You specify the sort order, "ascending" or "descending".
+* **order** — the sort order: "ascending" or "descending"

-You have the option of sorting strings case "insensitive".
-Case "sensitive" is the default.
+* **insensitive** — sort strings case insensitive.
+Case sensitive is the default.

 ~~~javascript
 sort = func(values: list, order: string, insensitive: optional string) list